schilkp/schilkp.github.io/content/projects/VitalPod/index.md

 ## Overview

-The design, construction, and evaluation of the VitalPod was the subject of my bachelor thesis at ETH, and the first of a series of earbud-related projects.
+The design, construction, and evaluation of the VitalPod was the subject of my bachelor's thesis at ETH, and the first of a series of earbud-related projects.
 It is a BLE-enabled true-wireless earbud, that features a number of sensors capable of sensing body temperature, heart rate, and blood oxygen concentration.